SharkSnack/shiren-5/content/dungeons/explosion-rocks.md

 - Onigiri --- Start with 1.
 Basically an extra life.
 (Explosion → Grilled Onigiri → Restore HP)
 - 4-2-8 Pot --- Start with 2.
 Break wall tiles in a 1-tile radius without risk.
 - Navigation Scroll --- Rare.
-Reveals bomb tiles where enemies are hidden on the map.
+Reveals mine tiles where enemies are hidden on the map.
     - Can be used to level up and restore HP when you're at 1 HP.
 - Invincible Grass --- Rare.
 Become invincible for 10 turns.
 Plan carefully when using it.
 - Gitan --- Throw to deal 15 damage, or one-shot if it misses and target is standing on an Explosion Trap.